dar5hak/dar5hak.github.io/content/digital-garden/books.md

 - **_The Casual Vacancy_**
 There’s no protagonist: everybody is good and bad in their own way.
 - **_The Old Man and the Sea_**
 I read this less for the story and more to study Hemingway’s writing.
-And indeed, the writing is crisp and the story rather plain.
+And indeed, the writing is crisp and the story linear.
+- **_Digital Fortress_**

 ## Non-fiction